I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 La Terraza Solecio

-Elegant rooftop pool terrace with tranquil vibes, refined cocktails, and panoramic views over Málaga's old town and cathedral.
-An intimate escape above the bustling historic center.
+Elegant rooftop plunge pool atop Palacio Solecio, with tranquil vibes, refined cocktails, and views over Málaga's old town and cathedral.
+An intimate escape above the historic centre.

 The H10 Croma Malaga Rooftop Pool